 Each turning point above added a layer of operational and compliance requirements that a professional servicer must execute on every default file.
 Private lenders who self-service or use generalist third parties are effectively operating with pre-2008 infrastructure against post-2023 regulatory expectations.
 The gap between those two positions is where enforcement actions, investor losses, and borrower litigation originate.

-The private lending market now holds approximately $2 trillion in AUM, with top-100 lender volume up 25.3% in 2024.
-Default rates in that expanding book will rise with market conditions.
+The private mortgage lending market has expanded steadily through the mid-2020s, and default rates in that growing book will rise with market conditions.
 The servicer infrastructure behind those loans determines whether defaults become managed losses or uncontrolled ones.

 How We Evaluated These Turning Points